-A Closer Look At The Health & Safety At Work Act – Maintenance
+Summary of The Health & Safety At Work Act: Maintenance

-Health & Safety At Work Act – Maintenance
+Summary of The Health & Safety At Work Act: Maintenance

 In general terms, planned maintenance contributes towards an employer’s obligations in ensuring that certain equipment, devices and systems are maintained in safe and efficient working order.
 To satisfy this general legislation maintenance is required on: